 Mounting your panel on the ground is a good option if you don’t have the space on your roof or your roof is shaded or north-facing.
 Portable solar panels are worth considering in this case.
-They’re easy to reposition to maximise sunlight capture — even during the course of a day!
+They’re easy to reposition to maximize sunlight capture — even during the course of a day!
 And you can easily take them anywhere and set them up in seconds.

 Permanent ground mounting is more common for large-scale commercial solar power systems.
 Ground mounts typically require extensive areas of land.